◊ 1-Local Analgesia ◊

 Many surgical procedures can be satisfactorily performed under the effect of local analgesia.
 The use of sedation with this technique depends up on the species, temperament, and health of the animal, and magnitude of the operation.
 Sedation should be avoided in surgical procedures when the animal should not lie down, but sedation could be used when reduction of fear and liability of sudden movement is required for achievement of efficient surgery.
 Moreover, the dose of sedative drug must be reduced on using certain types of local analgesics like lignocaine as it has systemic sedative effect following its absorption.

-1-It is suitable for performing surgery on standing animals, accordingly injuries associating casting and prolonged recumbency can be avoided.
+1-It is suitable for performing surgery on standing animals, accordingly injuries associating casting and prolonged recumbence can be avoided.

-2-The technique is simple and requires no expensive or complicated equipments.
+2-The technique is simple and requires no expensive or complicated equipment.

 3-The technique can be performed by the surgeon himself with no need for anesthetist.

 1-Injection shouldn’t be performed in infected area to avoid spreading of infection.

 2-Direct injection of the drug at seat of incision causes delay of healing as a result of histotoxic effect of the drug.